Cricut Materials that can be used with the Fine-point blade

-With the knife blade (Cricut Maker only) you can cut a lot of similar Cricut materials as with the deep blade BUT the difference is that it can cut 2-3x thicker materials then the Explore can handle!
-In fact, the knife blade can cut material up to 3 mm thick!
-More importantly, it does it with a more accurate and clean precision cut then the deep cut blade with Explore.
+With the knife blade (Cricut Maker only), you can cut many similar Cricut materials as with the deep blade, BUT the difference is that it can cut 2-3x thicker materials than the Explore can handle!
+In fact, the knife blade can cut material up to 2.4 mm thick!
+More importantly, it does it with a more accurate and clean precision cut than the deep-cut blade with Explore.

 Thick balsa wood or basswood – this material is excellent for cutting out wood frames, ornaments, or even building small objects like a birdhouse!
 In most cases, you can go up to 3 millimeters thick.

-Thick leather – The knife blade has been praised for how well and clean it cuts thicker leather materials.
-So if you want to make those snazzy trending leather earrings or maybe a clutch purse then this is exciting!
+Thick leather – The knife blade has been praised for how clean it cuts thicker leather materials.
+So if you want to make those snazzy trending leather earrings or maybe a clutch purse, then this is exciting!
 By the way, check out this gold and silver leather!

-Thick chipboard – If you want a thicker chipboard material the knife blade can take can of that.
+Thick chipboard – If you want a thicker chipboard material, the knife blade can take care of that.

-Thick craft foam – Up your thickness with the knife blade with using heavier craft foams!
+Thick craft foam – Up your thickness with the knife blade by using heavier craft foams!

 Rotary Blade (Cricut Maker only) – What Can I Cut?